opsdroid/opsdroid/docs/extending/skills.md

 This decorator takes a regular expression to match against the message received from the connector.
 In this case we are checking to see if the message from the user is "hi".

-For more information about the different decorators available in opsdroid see the [parsers documentation](parsers/overview).
+For more information about the different decorators available in opsdroid see the [matchers documentation](../parsers/overview.md).

 If the message matches the regular expression then the decorated function is called.
 As arguments opsdroid will pass a pointer to itself along with a Message object containing information about the message from the user.